AguxKuroko/AguxKuroko/README.md

-### 🎉 Greetings Fellow Code Adventurer! 🚀

-Welcome to my GitHub playground, where I tango with code and do the Python disco dance! 🐍✨
+🎉 Hello there!
+Welcome to my GitHub profile, where I delve into the exciting world of coding and Python. 🐍✨

-💻 DIY Python Basics:
-I've self-learned the ABCs of Python, mastering the art of "if," "else," and "while" loops.
-My code might stumble like a toddler learning to walk, but it's getting there. 🚶‍♂️

-🔍 SQL Explorer:
-When I'm not Python-ing, you'll catch me in the SQL jungle, hunting for databases like they're treasure chests! 💎🗺️

-🐍 Python and Databases - A Match Made in Tech Heaven:
-I've decided to bring Python into my database party!
-Move over, SQL queries; Python is joining the fiesta!
-Let's see if Python can dance its way into data brilliance! 💃🕺

-🚀 I'm a Python explorer ready to conquer the programming galaxy, one line of code at a time.
-Let's soar together! 🌌🐍✨

-Happy coding, debugging, and may your Python dreams be as endless as an infinite loop! 🚀🐍✨
+💻 **Python Journey:** I initially embarked on my coding journey through self-learning, mastering the basics of Python.
+Later, I enrolled in a **3-month Python course**, which significantly enhanced my skills and understanding of the language. 🚶‍♂️

+🔍 **Exploring SQL:** Alongside Python, I've delved into the world of SQL, navigating databases like hidden treasures! 💎🗺️

+🐍 **Python and Beyond:** Recently, I completed a **mentoring program for junior data engineers**, which provided valuable insights and experiences.
+As I look ahead, I'm keen on integrating SQL, Python, and Pandas into my future roles and projects.

+🚀 **Continuing the Journey:** I aspire to leverage my expertise in SQL and Python, while also delving deeper into Pandas.

+Let's keep coding and exploring! 🚀🐍✨